Electrician in Plymouth, MN: Repairs, Panels & 24/7 Emergency Service

 How quickly can Norske Electric respond to an emergency in Plymouth?

 For Plymouth and the surrounding West Metro, we target on-site arrival within 60 minutes for true electrical emergencies.
-We operate Monday through Friday 7 AM–6 PM for standard calls, and 24/7 for emergencies.
+Phones are answered 24/7 and we dispatch any time for genuine emergencies.
 Plymouth's grid layout means we can reach most neighborhoods — Parkers Lake, Bass Lake, Fernbrook, Plymouth Creek, and areas near Medicine Lake — quickly from our base in Hamel.

 Does Norske Electric work near Polaris in Plymouth, MN?